-Many people take their family law matter to court because they believe that this is the only solution available to them.
+Many people take their family law matter to court and need family law solicitors because they believe that this is the only solution available to them.
 However, this simply isn’t the case, and a number of alternatives are available that can cost you less money, take less time to conclude and cause you less financial strain.
 In this article, we will look at some alternatives to going to court.

 Why Shouldn’t I Go to Court?